frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 **Big problem with my re-architecture exercise.**

-EntityForm is not supported on Drupal 8.There is a discussion about whither or not this module is necessary.
-I of corse believe the module is necessary.
+EntityForm is not supported on Drupal 8.There is a discussion about whether or not this module is necessary.
+I of course believe the module is necessary.
 However, this doesn't make the module stable today.
-The module works well enough for this experiment, but if this where a full client project we would have to explore some options.
+The module works well enough for this experiment, but if this were a full client project we would have to explore some options.

 -   Find an alternative
   -   Custom Entities are an option